The Dinah Project: Other activities

 Halperin-Kaddari, Zagagi-Pinhas, Ben-Or, and other representatives of The Dinah Project have discussed the October 7 attacks and sexual violence in media appearances.

 In Newsweek in 2024, project member Ayelet Razin Bet Or contradicted the claims of musician Roger Waters that Hamas had committed no rape or sexual violence in the October 7 attacks.

+Legal and current

+The Dinah Project seeks justice for the victims of conflict related sexual violence (CRSV) on 7 October 2023 and against hostages in captivity in addition to current and future victims of CRSV worldwide through: